jezzsantos/ServiceStack.Webhooks.Azure/README.md

 Go to the 'Settings' tab and add the following settings:

 * (string) SubscriptionServiceClient.SubscriptionService.BaseUrl - The base URL of your webhook subscription service (where the `WebhookFeature` is installed ).
 For example: http://myserver:80/api
 * (string) EventRelayQueueProcessor.Polling.Interval.Seconds - The interval (in seconds) that the worker role polls the Azure queue for new events.
-For example: 5
+Default: 5
 * (ConnectionString) EventRelayQueueProcessor.ConnectionString - The Azure Storage account connection string.
-For example: UseDevelopmentStorage=true
+Default: UseDevelopmentStorage=true
 * (string) EventRelayQueueProcessor.TargetQueue.Name - The name of the queue where events will be polled.
-For example: webhookevents
+Default: webhookevents
 * (string) EventRelayQueueProcessor.UnhandledQueue.Name - The name of the queue where failed events are dropped.
-For example: unhandledwebhookevents
+Default: unhandledwebhookevents
 * (string) EventRelayQueueProcessor.ServiceClient.Retries - The number of retry attempts the relay will make to notify a subscriber before giving up.
-For example: 3
+Default: 3
 * (string) EventRelayQueueProcessor.ServiceClient.Timeout.Seconds - The timeout (in seconds) the relay will wait for the subscriber endpoint before cancelling the notification.
-For example: 60
+Default: 60

 Note: the value of the setting `EventRelayQueueProcessor.TargetQueue.Name` must be the same as the `AzureQueueEventSink.QueueName` that you may have configured in the `WebhookFeature`.